CERTIFICATE GUIDE

 • Copying previous readings forward without re-testing the actual circuit.

-• Mixing up circuit references or leaving vague labels like "sockets" only.
+• Mixing up circuit references, or leaving vague labels like “sockets” with nothing to distinguish one circuit from the next.

-• Entering values that do not match the protective device or earthing system.
+• Entering values that do not match the protective device or the earthing system.

 • Leaving blanks with no limitation or explanatory note.